-Genre: historical middle grade fiction
+Genre: middle grade historical fiction book in verse

-Length: 227 pages
+Length: 272 pages

-Genre: middle grade memoir in verse
+Genre: middle grade fantasy

 Genre: middle grade historical fiction

 Summary: Short version: Robin gets sick and recovers with the monks Continue reading

 Miss Adventure picked this one up from the library.
 I’m pretty sure she recognized the author (we’ve previously read Ghosts and Smile) and was interested in the topic as well.

 Genre: middle grade fiction graphic novel